thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/integrations/thingsboard-create-thethingsindustries-integration-block.md

 ### Create integration

-Next we will create Integration with TheThingsIndustries inside the ThingsBoard.
+Next we will create an integration with The Things Industries inside the ThingsBoard.

 {% assign createTTIIntegration = '
     ===